oceanfu0000/ESD-Lockdown-Parker/README.md

 💡 **A:**

 1. **Missing `credentials.json`?**
    Make sure you have the `credentials.json` file.
-If you don't, check the telegram chat for details on how to get it.
+If you don't, check the telegram chat for it.

 2. **Token expired or missing?**
    If your token has expired or doesn't exist, follow these steps: